 - Fruit tree nursery: Volunteers will work in the nursery, assisting with the weeding, bagging, watering, and planting of fruit tree seedlings.

 A typical day: Every day is different as animals rarely operate to our schedule, so we ask that you remain flexible and open-minded.
 However, a typical day begins at 7:30 am when you'll leave the project base to head out to the orphanage.
 You'll likely spend the morning preparing and participating in enrichment activities, assisting with food preparation, cleaning enclosures, and undertaking any research-related tasks.
 After a lunch break, you may spend your afternoon making enrichment toys, watering plants at the fruit tree nursery, or building structures to improve the existing tourist infrastructure.
 At 4:00 pm, you'll head back to the project base to enjoy dinner at 7:00 pm, followed by an evening of relaxation.
 You will work a 5 day week, with Sundays off.
 On Friday, you will get the chance to go to the nearest town (Chingola or Kitwe) to browse the local markets or buy any snacks/curios.

 Please take note of the project's minimum requirements:

 - Basic English

-- Good Physical Fitness - must be able to walk at least 4kms a day
+- Good physical fitness - must be able to walk at least 4kms a day

-Immunizations (please consult your doctor)
+- Immunizations (please consult your local travel clinic)